sergio11/traffic_sentinel_architecture/README.md

 <img width="300px" align="left" src="./doc/logo.webp" />

-🚦 Traffic Sentinel drives the future of traffic monitoring with a scalable IoT-powered system.
-Seamlessly processing live feeds from IP cameras, this cutting-edge solution employs YOLO (You Only Look Once) for intelligent vehicle detection, offering real-time insights into dynamic traffic patterns on roads.
+📚🧪 **Traffic Sentinel** is a learning-focused **Proof of Concept (POC)** that explores how a scalable IoT architecture can be applied to intelligent traffic monitoring.
+The project processes live 📷 IP camera streams and leverages YOLO (You Only Look Once) for vehicle detection, enabling real-time insights into traffic patterns on highways and roads. 🚗🛣️

-🔍 Leveraging the power of Fog nodes, Traffic Sentinel ensures swift intermediate processing, optimizing the flow of data.
-Apache Flink takes the wheel for efficient data processing, while Redis steps in for caching and seamless session management.
-The communication highway between nodes is orchestrated through the agile MQTT protocol, ensuring a synchronized and responsive traffic monitoring experience.
+🔍 By leveraging **Fog nodes**, Traffic Sentinel focuses on intermediate, low-latency processing close to the data source. **Apache Flink** is used for stream processing, while **Redis** supports caching and lightweight session management.
+Communication between nodes is handled through the **MQTT protocol**, enabling a responsive and distributed monitoring flow.

-🌐 Unleash the potential of Traffic Sentinel as it transforms data streams into actionable intelligence, paving the way for smarter and safer roadways.
+🌐 The main objective of this project is **learning and experimentation** with IoT, edge/fog computing, and real-time stream processing concepts, transforming data streams into actionable insights in an educational context.

 I would like to express my gratitude to the *[IoT Traffic Surveillance System using Adaptive Video Encoding](https://github.com/guptavasu1213/IoT-Traffic-Surveillance-System)* project for serving as an inspiration in the development of *Traffic Sentinel*.
 While no code was directly used, the fog-node architecture and real-time data processing concepts helped shape the idea for this solution.